sahilsawantGEC/Amazon-Clone/README.md

-## Amazon Clone

-Here's a sample README file for your Amazon clone project using HTML and CSS:

----

 # Amazon Clone

 This project is a clone of the Amazon website created using only HTML and CSS.
 The goal of this project is to practice and demonstrate front-end web development skills, particularly in structuring a webpage with HTML and styling it with CSS.